 Join my AWS CodePipeline Course on Udemy!

 Would you like to learn AWS CodePipeline?
-You can enroll my
+You can still enroll my

-AWS CodePipeline Step by Step course on Udemy by clicking the link below with
+AWS CodePipeline Step by Step course on Udemy with a discount by clicking the link below.

 Alternatively, use the coupon code